 - Visually inspect or if possible, pick up and feel for signs for freshness: You want to avoid anything that has bruises, soft spots, or wrinkled skin.

 - Check out the websites and/or weekly circulars of your local stores.
 These can give you a great idea of what’s in season and on sale.
 Sign up for store alerts if you want.

 - Be flexible in your meal planning and recipe development.
-If a recipe normally calls for pears but you can’t find any, can you substitute apples?
-Swap broccoli for cauliflower?
+If a recipe normally calls for regular potatoes but you can’t find any, can you substitute sweet potatoes?
+May swap broccoli for cauliflower?